follesoe/VSMonoTouch/Readme.md

 If you don't copy your MonoTouch files to this directory Visual Studio will complain that the Target Framework is not installed.

-The final step is to add a "RedistList" folder under your newly created "v1.0"-folder.
+The final step is to add a `RedistList` folder under your newly created `v1.0`-folder.
 Inside this folder you need to download the [FrameworkList.xml file](https://github.com/downloads/follesoe/VSMonoTouch/FrameworkList.xml).